amelie-girard7/Timetravel/README.md

 - Orchestrates the process by setting up the model, data loaders, and the trainer.
 - Initializes the `FlanT5FineTuner` and prepares the data loaders for training, validation, and testing datasets.
 - Sets up a PyTorch Lightning `Trainer` to manage the training process, including checkpointing and logging.
-- Handles the execution of the training process and optionally testing and validation.
+- Handles the execution of the training process and, optionally, testing and validation.

 <img src="./images/structure-1.png" alt="structure1"/>